ska-telescope/ska-itf-te/resources/ansible-playbooks/README.md

 *Install Mid ITF SSH config on localhost* sets up your local machine to easily SSH onto hosts in the Mid ITF.

-*Update SPFC configuration* Updates SPFC configuration files and reloads the systemd service.
+*Update SPFRx network configuration* Updates SPFRx network configuration files.
 ### Gaia

 The Gaia play can be executed as follows: